Galboda Gnanissara Thera: Ordination and consecration

 At age eight, he was brought to the Gangaramaya temple to be ordained.
 It was then that he was given the name "Podi Hamuduruwo" (Little Monk).
-Dewundara Ratanajothi (Devundara Vaccissara Thera) who was then the Chief Incumbent of the temple was one of his teachers.
+Dewundara Ratanajothi Vaccissara Thera who was then the Chief Incumbent of the temple was one of his teachers.
 By 1959, Devundara Vaccissara Thera was ailing, had become visually impaired and disabled.
 Due to his disability, the temple leadership, including Vaccissara Thera himself, asked Galboda Gnanissara Thera to take over the temple's administration.
 He was 16 years old at that time.
 After taking over administration of the temple, Galboda Gnanissara Thera collected LKR 500 to meet the medical expenses of ailing Devundara Vaccissara Thera.

 In 2003, Thera was appointed by the Malwatta Chapter as the Sanghanayaka of the Western Province in Sri Lanka.
 He was also the Sanghanayaka of the Sri Lankan Buddhist temples in the United States but renounced the position later.
 The Asgiriya Chapter awarded him "Darshana Visharada", equivalent to a doctoral degree.